Hitchin

 Hitchin (/ˈhɪtʃᵻn/) is a market town in the North Hertfordshire district of Hertfordshire, England.
 The town dates from at least the 7th century.
 It lies in the valley of the River Hiz at the north-eastern end of the Chiltern Hills.
 It is 16 miles north-west of the county town of Hertford, and 35 miles north of London.
 The population at the 2021 census was 35,220.

-Hitchin grew around a market place and the adjoining parish church of St Mary on the western banks of the River Hiz.
+Hitchin grew around a market place and the adjoining parish church of St Mary on the western bank of the River Hiz.
 At the southern end of the town centre is Hitchin Priory, a former monastery dating back to 1317, which was partially rebuilt into a large country house with extensive parkland following the dissolution of the monasteries.
-The ancient parish of Hitchin covered a large rural area as well as the town itself, including several hamlets which subsequently became separate parishes, including Langley, Preston, St Ippolyts and Walsworth.
+The ancient parish of Hitchin covered a large rural area as well as the town itself, including several hamlets which subsequently became separate parishes, including Langley, Preston, St Ippolyts, and Walsworth.

 The town's economy was historically based on serving as the market town for the surrounding agricultural area, which was primarily arable with some sheep farming.
 Lavender has long been grown in the fields around the town, and an early industry in the town was lavender distilleries.

 The Great Northern Railway built its main line from London King's Cross to York through the town; Hitchin railway station opened with the line in 1850.
 The Cambridge line opened shortly afterwards, diverging from the main line just north of Hitchin, which therefore became an important junction station.
-The A1 motorway passes Hitchin a short distance to the east.
+The A1(M) motorway passes Hitchin a short distance to the east.
 The town's historic character and accessibility make it popular with commuters.